Tech Nation on Tour Arrives in Edinburgh

-The 2018 Tech Nation Report released today paints a positive picture for the UK technology industry, with strong signs of development coming from Scotland’s key tech hubs.
+The 2018 Tech Nation Report painted a positive picture for the UK technology industry, with strong signs of development coming from Scotland’s key tech hubs.
 Following the release of the report Tech Nation has taken to the road.

 The high level national statistics show the vital importance of the digital technology sector to the UK’s output.
 While the wider economy has reported sluggish growth, the digital tech sector has bucked this trend, expanding nearly three times faster than the rest of the economy.
 The total valuation for the sector rose to almost £184 billion in 2017, up from £170bn in 2016.